SQL BI Boot Camp - Day 1: Afternoon Session

 - JACK

-- Partial tuple: omits some dimension.
-Will always use current member if dimension is omitted.
+- Partial tuple: Omits some dimensions.
+Uses the current member if a dimension is omitted.

 One of the MDX queries I fixed.